soumyadipcsis/Equivalence-checker/README.md

-1. FSMDEQX.zip -- the FSMD equivalence checker with which comparison has been made,
+1. FSMDEQX.zip -- the FSMD equivalence checker (PE AND VP BASED) with which comparison has been made,

 2. DCPEQXforAutomatedModels.zip -- the DCPEQX module + a front end